silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

     7. Screenshots:
        [configuring](image/devstack_theme_gather_config.png) and
        [resulting menu item](image/devstack_theme_gather_menu.png).

+There is nothing special about the name "default" in steps 1 and 3 above.
+They just have to match up: the configuration file should have the same name as the directory in themes.
+For example, I have both "stanford" and "default" subdirectories there and switching between them is just a matter of changing lms.envs.json, re-gathering assets, and restarting LMS.

 ### The edx-platform database that devstack uses
 To syncdb and migrate from the shell as the edxapp user: